burkisilin/Ciceksepeti-Bootcamp-Bitirme-Projesi/README.md

 - Frames of all subframe links available under https://www.mizu.com menu. 🤙

-Scenario 1 The programming language of choice for engineering was Python.
+For Scenario 1, the programming language of choice I have made was Python.
 The fact that I was trained in Core Python and had two trainings were the ones who did not make this choice.
 I want to come together nicely when I'm about to be created with a language that I can build better than itself.
 The preferred testing framework was PyTest.
 The biggest reason for making this choice was because BootCamp taught so.

 # Scenario 2